Simpatico (The Charlatans album): Background and recording

-The Charlatans released their eighth studio album Up at the Lake in May 2004.
+The Charlatans released their eighth studio album, Up at the Lake, in May 2004.
 It peaked at number 13 on the UK Albums Chart, while two of its singles – "Up at the Lake" and "Try Again Today" – charted within the top 30 of the UK Singles Chart.
-They promoted it with two tours of the UK; On 4 January 2005, new song "Alles Klar" was posted on the band's website.
+They promoted it with two tours of the UK.
+On 4 January 2005, new song, "Alles Klar", was posted on the band's website.
 Two days later, it was announced that the band had signed to Sanctuary Records.
 Bassist Martin Blunt said the band consumed various artists while on their touring bus while promoting Up at the Lake.
 He mentioned that Sanctuary had a "whole plethora of old dub and reggae stuff", which would be on the members' minds when going into their next album.
 In April 2005, when promoting the United States release of his solo album I Believe (2003), vocalist Tim Burgess said he was in the process of working on material for the band's next studio album.
-Burgess and guitarist Mark Collins spent sometime in Palm Springs, California, writing and planning things out.
+Burgess and guitarist Mark Collins spent some time in Palm Springs, California, writing and planning things out.
 The latter wrote a demo of "City of the Dead" and used this as a blueprint.

-According to Burgess, the band were offered the choice of recording in a "really posh" studio for five weeks.
-It would have cost them the same amount of month if they had recorded in their studio, Big Mushroom, for a year; they ultimately agreed to it.
+According to Burgess, the band was offered the choice of recording in a "really posh" studio for five weeks.
+It would have cost them the same amount of money if they had recorded in their studio, Big Mushroom, for a year; they ultimately agreed to it.
 Recording sessions were held at Hook End Manor in Oxfordshire in July 2005, with the idea of tracking 14 songs.
-Jim Lowe, known for his work with Stereophonics, and the band producing the proceedings; they were assisted by Tariq Mattar.
-Before work began, Burgess had become accustomed to alcohol and drugs; when at the studio, he said he "couldn’t sing any more".
-Additionally, he wanted Adrian Sherwood as the producer, but he "couldn’t fight the battle because I was incapacitated".
+Jim Lowe, known for his work with Stereophonics, and the band produced the proceedings; they were assisted by Tariq Mattar.
+Before work began, Burgess had become accustomed to alcohol and drugs; when at the studio, he said he "couldn't sing any more".
+Additionally, he wanted Adrian Sherwood as the producer, but Burgess "couldn't fight the battle because [he] was incapacitated."
 Collins said it reached a point where the members would tell Burgess to come back the following day.
 Though Rogers said sessions lasted two weeks, the proceedings continued into August 2005.
 By November 2005, three weeks had been spent mixing the recordings with Lowe at Townhouse Studios in London with assistance from Dan Porter.
 Burgess said they would also do overdubbing here; during this time, they heard rumours that Sanctuary Records, who owned Townhouse, would be shuttering.
 Tim Debney then mastered the album at the same studio.